Carbon dioxide (CO2) lewis dot structure, molecular geometry or shape, electron geometry, bond angle, hybridization, formal charge

 2. Find the least electronegative atom and placed it at center

-Now we need to find which atom(Carbon or oxygen) has the least electronegativity then placing that atom to the center in lewis’s diagram.
-Electronegativity increase from left to right in the periodic table.
+Now we need to find which atom(Carbon or oxygen) has the least electronegativity and then place that atom in the center of lewis’s diagram.

-Clearly, carbon is less electronegative than oxygen, therefore, place it at the center in the lewis diagram and oxygen spaced evenly around it.
+Clearly, the Carbon atom is less electronegative than Oxygen, therefore, place it at the center of the lewis diagram and put the oxygen atoms on either side of it.

 3. Connect carbon and oxygen with a single bond